cmusatyalab/gabriel/protocol/README.md

 [this page](https://github.com/protocolbuffers/protobuf/releases).
 Just make sure the archive you download begins with "protoc."

-After you have extracted the compile, run the following line from this
+After you have extracted the compiler, run the following line from this
 directory:
 `/path/to/protoc --python_out=python/src/gabriel_protocol/ gabriel.proto`